Lung cancer at a glance

-- Doctors annually diagnose more than 200,000 Americans with lung cancer, which is the leading cause of death by any cancer.
+- According to the American Cancer Society, doctors annually diagnose more than 230,000 Americans with lung cancer, which is the leading cause of death by any cancer.

-- Tobacco smoking is the most common cause of lung cancer.
+- Tobacco smoking is the most common cause.

 - The two most common types are small cell and non-small cell lung cancer, which require different treatments.

-- Symptoms of lung cancer, listed below, often don’t appear until later stages, but patients should be on the lookout for them, as early detection can increase treatment success.
+- Symptoms, listed below, often don’t appear until later stages, but patients should be on the lookout for them, as early detection can increase treatment success.

 - Although lung cancer is usually not curable, oncologists have made great progress in the use of genetic diagnostic tools and in certain immunotherapies, helping make treatments safer and more effective with fewer side effects.